Safia Shah: A. Gold

 Delicatessen and grocery shop, A. Gold.

-Safia Shah (now Safia Thomas) and her husband Ian Thomas left the world of television journalism in April 2000 to found and run the traditional delicatessen and grocer A. Gold selling traditional British fare, in Brushfield Street, opposite Spitalfields Market, not far from Brick Lane, famous for its curries, in London E1.
-Selling the likes of Banbury cakes, Campbell's Perfect Tea and elderflower wine, it was their desire to prove that British food was something we should be proud of.
-The business has received local, specialist and national press coverage.
+Safia Shah (now Safia Thomas) and her husband Ian Thomas left television journalism in April 2000 to found and run the traditional delicatessen and grocer A. Gold selling traditional British fare in Brushfield Street, opposite Spitalfields Market, in London E1.
+Selling pastries such as Banbury cakes, Campbell's Perfect Tea, and elderflower wine.

 According to London food writer and critic Sejal Sukhadwala, the shop is located inside what used to be Henry VIII's artillery ground, where soldiers once practised archery and musketry, and is close to Nicholas Hawksmoor's impressive 18th-century Christ Church, Spitalfields.
 The area is infamous for Jack the Ripper's serial murders, and the Great Fire of London.

 Built in 1780, the four-storey Grade II-listed house has been home in the past to diamond-cutters, furriers, boot makers, drapers and Amelia Gold, a Hungarian who ran a French millinery (hat making) business.
 Her 1880s shop sign is still emblazoned across the frontage and Safia and Ian Thomas have kept the name and painstakingly restored the historic building.
 As a result, A. Gold is handsome and old-fashioned looking, while keeping the modern efficiencies of a deli.

 A. Gold, which is described as "the village shop in the heart of London", has a lengthy feature in 'The Good Old Days' section of Jane Payton's book, Fabulous Food Shops (2006).
 The shop was among The Independents "50 Best Food Shops" with Lulu Grimes, food director of olive magazine and Good Food magazine recommending its sausages, cheeses, sweets and Somerset brandy.

 In an article picturing Safia Thomas standing outside her shop, and written a few months prior to the 2008 financial crisis, the London Evening Standard stated that it was championing the capital's independent shops.
 With the world increasingly dominated by vast supermarkets and chain stores, London had lost over 7,000 individual or family-owned shops between 2002 and 2008 and small businesses were struggling to survive.